vecerek/css_compare/README.md

-# css-compare
+# css_compare

-Processes and compares 2 CSS files based on their AST.
+Processes, evaluates and compares 2 CSS files based on their AST.
 The repository has been created in order to be able to test the [less2sass](https://github.com/vecerek/less2sass) project.
+The program returns `true` or `false` to the `$stdout`, so far.

+Supported CSS features:
+- all types of selectors (they are normalized - duplicity removal and logical/alphabetical ordering)
+- @media, partially
+- @import (lazy loading of imported css files, that can be found, otherwise ignored)
+- @font-face
+- @namespace
+- @charset
+- @keyframes
+- @page
+- @supports, partially

 ## Installation